New Mexico State vs Tennessee Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 15)

 New Mexico State vs Tennessee Prop Picks (AI)

-Remi is pouring through loads of datapoints on each line.
-In fact, anytime the Aggies and Volunteers play there’s always several intriguing angles to key in on.
-Not to mention games played at Neyland Stadium in Nov can often follow normal, predictable patterns.
+AI algorithm Remi is pouring through tons of datapoints on each player.
+In fact, anytime the Aggies and Volunteers play there’s always several intriguing observations to key in on.
+Not to mention games played at Neyland Stadium in Nov can often follow normal, predictable betting trends.

 New Mexico State vs Tennessee Prediction (AI)

-Remi, our AI sports wizard, has been pouring over mountains of data from every angle between the Aggies and Volunteers and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over tons of data from every simulation between the Aggies and Volunteers and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-Interestingly enough, the data has been most watching on the linear correlation of emphasis human bettors regularly put on New Mexico State’s strength factors between a Aggies team going up against a possibly deflated Volunteers team.
-We’ve found the true game analytics appear to reflect a slight lean against one Vegas line specifically.
+The Algorithm has been most fixated on the trending factor emotional bettors regularly put on New Mexico State’s strength factors between a Aggies team going up against a possibly rested Volunteers team.
+We’ve found the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.